STEllAR-GROUP/hpxMP/README.md

 The OMPT support is implemented in ompt_hpx_general.cpp

-The tests are under folder tests/, which are performing automatic tests fot this program.
+The tests are under folder tests/, which are performing automatic tests for this program.
 Some of the tests are adapted from examples under folder examples/omp/tests/src which were written by Jeremy Kemp.

 This is a different hpx_runtime than the one defined in the hpx implementation, and will eventually